mbaumer/us_hep_funding/docs/_states/KS.md

 Jerry Moran is the #6 Republican on the Senate Committee on Commerce, Science, and Transportation

 ## HEP Grants
-In the past 8 years, this state has received:
+In the past 9 years, this state has received:
-27 HEP grants, totalling <b> $6,456,500</b>
+30 HEP grants, totalling <b> $7,386,500</b>
 ```
   Year  Institution                Amount ($)
 ------  -----------------------  ------------
+  2019  Kansas State University       930,000
+  2019  University of Kansas                0
   2018  Kansas State University       958,000
   2018  University of Kansas                0
   2017  Kansas State University       950,000